robertmmcnab/robertmmcnab.github.io/Index.md

 ## Test

 I am testing ECON 700.
+This is a simple test.

 For more details, see econ 700.